Bushwhacker Butch: Late career (1996–2001)

-After leaving the WWF, the team made special appearances in the independent circuit, including a return to WWC for its 24th Anniversary show where they were billed as the Sheepherders and took on old rivals Invaders I & II.
+After leaving the WWF, the team made special appearances in the independent circuit, including a return to WWC for its 24th-anniversary show where they were billed as the Sheepherders and took on old rivals Invaders I & II.
 They also appeared at Terry Funk's WrestleFest in Amarillo to celebrate "50 years of Funk" where they lost to Mark and Chris Youngblood.

-In 1999, Luke and butch participated in a "wrestling nostalgia" pay-per-view called Heroes of Wrestling as the Men from Down Under.
+In 1999, Luke and Butch participated in a "wrestling nostalgia" pay-per-view called Heroes of Wrestling as the Men from Down Under.
 They defeated former WWF Tag Team Champions The Iron Sheik and Nikolai Volkoff.
+They also wrestled in the UK in 2000, mainly for All Star Wrestling where they appeared in six man tags, teaming with Frank Casey who for some years had been performing as tribute act the "British Bushwhacker."
 Luke and Butch made one of their last appearances as active wrestlers on 1 April 2001 when they participated in the "Gimmick Battle Royal" at WrestleMania X7.
 On 15 June, the team returned to Memphis one last time, fighting The Moondogs to a double disqualification on a special "Mid-South Clash of the Legends" show.
+In September 2001 he retired from wrestling.

-Retirement (2001–present)
+Retirement (2001–2023)

 In September 2001, Miller was rushed to the hospital after suffering a neck injury.
 While in the hospital, he also had a brush with sepsis, but he survived.
-Miller retired after the incident and moved back to New Zealand where he began working as the commissioner for NZWPW and also writes a column for NZPWI.CO.NZ.
-He currently lives in Paraparaumu Beach and is the Commissioner for Kiwi Pro Wrestling.
+Miller retired after the incident and moved back to New Zealand where he began working as the commissioner for NZWPW and also wrote a column for NZPWI.CO.NZ.
+He lived in Paraparaumu Beach and was the Commissioner for Kiwi Pro Wrestling.

-When the WWE came to New Zealand on 11 June 2008 in Auckland he was a guest on the first international V.I.P Lounge along with Tony Garea.
+When the WWE came to New Zealand on 11 June 2008 in Auckland, he was a guest on the first international V.I.P Lounge along with Tony Garea.
 The segment's host, Montel Vontavious Porter (MVP) announced him as Bushwhacker Luke but then apologized.
 Eventually, MVP attacked Butch and Garea with the microphone.
 Butch and Garea recovered and fought off MVP, then celebrated with the Bushwhacker walk.

 In 2015, The Bushwhackers were inducted into the WWE Hall of Fame by John Laurinaitis.

 In February 2018, the Bushwhackers reunited for one last tour of their native New Zealand.
-Luke only wrestled.
+Only Luke wrestled.